Citizens-Hub/App/public/docs/privacy.en.md

 - Information about your Star Citizen hangar contents
 - Preferences and settings

+The above data will not be transmitted or saved to our servers.

+We will collect anonymous usage data for analysis of feature usage.

 ## How We Use Your Information

 We use the information we collect to: